Electric vs Gas Furnace

 Air-Source Heat Pump

-An air-source heat pump will perform double duty in the home, both heating and cooling by transferring the warm or cool air in the home to the outdoors.
-While there are hybrid systems that use gas alongside electricity, most commonly they are fully electric.
+An air-source heat pump will perform double duty in the home, both heating and cooling, by transferring the warm or cool air in the home to the outdoors.
+While there are hybrid systems that use gas alongside electricity, most commonly they are fully electric heaters.

 Heat pumps are good solutions for milder climates and temperatures, such as the mild winters in San Diego.
 They also come with higher efficiencies than most traditional gas furnaces at 95-100 percent AFUE; however, all furnace systems are moving towards a more efficient rating.

-Efficiency is one of the main reason’s homeowners begin thinking of replacing old furnaces, even if they still run.
-Once a system is between 10 and 15 years old, chances are it is costing homeowners more in loss than it is in heating the home.
-Plus, even 10 years ago, furnaces were not made with high efficiency in mind, as they typically have continuous pilots, one stage, and low AFUE ratings as well as a lower SEER rating (we will get to SEER a little later).
+Efficiency is one of the main reasons homeowners begin thinking of replacing old furnaces, even if they still run.
+Once a system is between 10 and 15 years old, chances are it is costing homeowners more than it is in heating their home.
+Plus, even 10 years ago, gas and electric heating systems were not made with high efficiency in mind, as they typically have continuous pilots, one stage, and low AFUE ratings as well as a lower SEER rating (we will get to SEER a little later).

 Who Should Install a Heat Pump?

-Installing a heat pump, air-source or otherwise may come down to the home configuration more than choice.
+Installing a heat pump air-source may come down to the home configuration more than choice.
 Most single-family homes in San Diego have a natural gas line that runs to their home, even if they have electric appliances.
-Some more rural or in unincorporated will utilize LP, or propane which can also use traditional gas furnace setups.
+Some more rural or in unincorporated will utilize LP, or propane, which can also use traditional gas furnace setups.